100th Birthday Tribute to

 Rózsa's grandest achievement.

-Here's a passage from his delightful autobiography, Double Life (1989) --
+Here's a witty passage from his candid autobiography, Double Life (1989) --

 Ben-Hur was shown in Dallas and was a sensation.
 There was a standing ovation in the cinema, which is very unusual.
 People were eager to fill out the questionnaires which had been distributed.
 Wyler came up to me, embraced me, and said, 'Miki, you've written a great score.'
 'But Willy, you've known this music for months and never said a word.'
 'Ah,' he replied, 'but my wife's mother is a piano teacher here in Dallas.
 She knows everything about music.
 She just told me it was a great score!'
 Since then I have refused to listen to mother-in-law jokes.